KILTprotocol/docs/docs/chain/collator.md

 import TabItem from '@theme/TabItem';

+We will guide you through the steps to become a collator.
+First we will discuss the hardware requirements and how you could test your performance.
+After that we go over a few configurations options and show you how to start a collator.
+When your collator is running you still need to register on chain.
+We will show you how to obtain your session keys and become a collator candidate.

 ## Hardware Requirements

 The following hardware was used to benchmark the KILT blockchain and calculate the extrinsic weights.